 Other Ways to Give

-Giving cash and appreciated securities are not the only ways you can support MFA.
+Giving cash and appreciated securities is not the only way you can support MFA.
 You can donate your life insurance policy, real estate, valuable personal property, or even a vehicle.
 Find details on these and other giving ideas here.Property Donation Retirement Plan

 Life Insurance Policy Vehicle Donation Stocks